poussa/iot-rest-api-server/README.md

 ### oic-api-tester

 Performs the OIC discovery.
 On discovered resources performs a) GET or b) OBSERVE operations

 ```
 ./test/oic-api-tester.js -?
+# Start observing all found resources
-./test/oic-api-tester.js -h 10.0.0.1 -p 8000 -o # start observing all found resources
+./test/oic-api-tester.js -h 10.0.0.1 -p 8000 -o
 ```

 ## Tips

 If you are running Chrome and want to see the JSON objects in nicely formatted way, install the JSONView extension.

 Another great tool for REST API development and testing is Postman, another Chrome extension.